NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/advanced_infos.md

 6. Connect the Create3 to the access point: [https://turtlebot.github.io/turtlebot4-user-manual/setup/simple_discovery.html#create-3](https://turtlebot.github.io/turtlebot4-user-manual/setup/simple_discovery.html#create-3)
 7. Update the firmware of the Create 3 over the webserver.
 If connected to Wifi, it will automatically download the latest image
 8. Change the NTP Configuration of the Create 3: [https://github.com/turtlebot/turtlebot4/issues/216#issue-1797043215](https://github.com/turtlebot/turtlebot4/issues/216#issue-1797043215)
+9. Change the NTP configuration of the Turtlebot itself:
+   1. SSH into the Turtlebot
+   2. Edit `/etc/chrony/chrony.conf` e.g. `sudo nano /etc/chrony/chrony.conf`
+   3. Change the content so it does look like this:
+      ```bash
+      # Welcome to the chrony configuration file.
+See chrony.conf(5) for more
+      # information about usuable directives.

+      server rustime01.rus.uni-stuttgart.de iburst
+      server rustime02.rus.uni-stuttgart.de iburst
+      server 192.168.178.28 iburst # This should be the IP adress of the host where Sopias4 Fleetbroker runs on
+      # Enable serving time to ntp clients on 192.168.186.0 subnet.
+      allow 192.168.186.0/24

+      # Allow local sync
+      local stratum 10

+      # This directive specify the location of the file containing ID/key pairs for
+      # NTP authentication.
+      keyfile /etc/chrony/chrony.keys

+      # This directive specify the file into which chronyd will store the rate
+      # information.
+      driftfile /var/lib/chrony/chrony.drift

+      # Uncomment the following line to turn logging on.
+      #log tracking measurements statistics

+      # Log files location.
+      logdir /var/log/chrony

+      # Stop bad estimates upsetting machine clock.
+      maxupdateskew 100.0

+      # This directive enables kernel synchronisation (every 11 minutes) of the
+      # real-time clock.
+Note that it can’t be used along with the 'rtcfile' directive.
+      rtcsync

+      # Step the system clock instead of slewing it if the adjustment is larger than
+      # one second, but only in the first three clock updates.
+      makestep 1 3
+      ```

+## Time synchronization
+It is important for the Turtlebots and all the clients that the time is synchronized.
+Otherwise you could run into problems.
+To achive this NTP is utilized.
+All the clients (especially the Turltebot) synchronizes with the host which runs the Sopias4-Fleetbroker.
+If the development container is used and the Turtlebots are setup like instructed then everything should be setup already.
+However, if you run into timesycning issues, then it is useful to check if the NTP configuration is still working and if chrony (used as NTP server and clients) is running fine.